Nanoko/quartznet-mongodb/readme.markdown

 	IScheduler scheduler = new Quartz.Impl.StdSchedulerFactory(properties).GetScheduler();

+## Changes in version 1.3
+ + Updated NuGet dependencies to Quartz 2.1.2 and MongoCSharpDriver 1.7
+ + Fixes DailyIntervalTrigger serialization

 ## Changes in version 1.2
  + Updated NuGet dependencies to Quartz 2.0.1 and MongoCSharpDriver 1.5